mollerse/frp-sbs/blogpost.md

 order to get behavior that depended on more than one source of data.
-The two examples in this application are the record collection, which is manipulated by the two AJAX-requests, and the validity checks of the input fields, which controls the enabeling of the add-button.
+The two examples in this application are the record collection, which is manipulated by the two AJAX-requests, and the validity checks of the input fields, which controls the enabling of the add-button.
 These pieces of state are mutated from within event handlers and read from within event handlers.

 The same two examples in the functional reactive implementation also have the